+NOTE: Based on operator configuration, the AMF can provide a Paging cause for Voice Service Indication when the AMF needs to send NAS signalling associated with PDU Session for IMS service to support P-CSCF restoration when a UE is in CM-Idle state as specified in clause 5.16.3.9.

 Upon reception of the Voice Service Indication in NGAP Paging Message from AMF, the NG-RAN supporting Paging Cause Indication for Voice Service should include the Voice Service Indication in the Uu Paging message to the UE.